Skip to content

 michelangelo nude study

-Both artists captured the human form with incredible detail and dynamism, as though their subjects were about to burst out of their skin.
-While Frazetta wasn’t dissecting corpses for inspiration, he drew from a well of men’s magazines, pulp publications, and his own imagination to take his characters to the next level.
+Frazetta may not have dissected corpses for inspiration, but he drew from a well of men’s magazines, pulp publications, and his own imagination to take his characters to the next level.

 frank frazetta mongol tyrant

-While waxing philosophical on the depth and layers of Frank Frazetta art, we cannot overlook his profound fascination with buttocks.
+We can wax philosophical on the depth and layers of Frank Frazetta art all we want.
+But we can’t can’t overlook his profound fascination with buttocks.
+In the artist’s own words:

 "I am definitely an ass man."